hapax/hapax.github.io/assets/simple-physics.md

 90s pixie cut.
 But there is a nobler usage which predates this.
-*Hacker culture*, in the original sense, grew out of places like MIT in the 60s, and although primarily associated with programming, the ethos is more generally about play, understanding and creativity.
+*Hacker culture*, in the original sense, grew out of places like MIT with its elaborate pranks in the 60s.
+Although associated with programming, hacking spirit can be viewed as a broader ethos about play, understanding and creativity.
 In the words of open-source guru Richard Stallman,

 <span style="padding-left: 20px; display:block">